-Level / Description Data Metadata of digitised intermediate frequency samples motadata L0 Raw sampled data from both nadir and zenith antennas.
+Level / Description Data Metadata Data of digitised intermediate frequency samples Lover o Raw Collections (Raw sampled data from both nadir and zenith antennas.
 Quantised to 2 bits with specified sample rate and intermediate frequency.
 Relevant SGR-ReSI packet data to geo- locate and timestamp the collection Data stream contains all GNSS signals in the filter bandwidth visible to zenith and nadir antennas.
-Collection time of 1-4 minutes, depending on number of antenna inputs logged Level 1 Reflections proce essed into DDMs L1b(SW) Post processed from L1a(SW) to L1b(SW) through post-processing on the ground using a software receiver.
+Collection time of 1-4 minutes, depending on number of antenna inputs logged Level 1 Reflections proce L1b(SW) Post processed from L0 to L1b(SW) through post-processing on the ground using a software receiver.
 Data length 1-4 minutes as per L0 data.
 Extracted metadata from processing the L0 data samples and from the receiver's real-time SBPP format.
 Several processing levels are provided: to reproduce DDMs in similar approach to onboard and to produce higher-resolution DDMs.
 L1a Real time onboard processing into DDMs using the SGR-ReSI's ZTC processing unit.
 SGR-ReSI SBPP format position velocity and time information at low rate and unsynchronised to the time of the DDMs.
 Typically near to 24 hrs of data per day (within operational constraints).
 Platform state including satellite attitude Simultaneous processing of 4 reflection channels.
 Tracks are interleaved in High Speed Interface files with L0 raw collections.
 L0 data corresponding to the L1a/b data is not generally available as L1a is directly processed onboard.
-L1b Data converted from the L1a onboard processed DDMs into a standard multi- frame TIFF image format.
+L1b Data converted from the L1a onboard processed DDMs and converted to NetCDF format.
 Metadata extracted from the receiver SBPP and the DDMs.
 Metadata is synchronised to the time of each DDM.
-Separated into tracks and referenced to files with synchronised metadata.
-Metadata common to all tracks (e.g. receiver position) provided in one file.
-The track-specific metadata is separated into Typically near to 24 hrs of data per day (within operational constraints). tracks that match the DDM track files.
+The DDMs are separated into tracks and referenced to files with synchronised metadata.
+Contains metadata common to all tracks (e.g. receiver position) and track-specific metadata for each DDM.
+Typically near to 24 hrs of data per day (within operational constraints).
 Metadata from the lower rate receiver SBPP format is interpolated to match the time of the DDMs.
-Level 2 Derived geophys L2(FD) Fast Delivery: Mean square slope, wind speed Processed from L1b L1b and L2 metadata, including quality figure L2(DM) Delayed Mode: A potential future data product generated from fitting of DDMs may allow recovery of L1 and L2 metadata, including quality figure
+Level 2 Derived geophysi 1.1h and 1.2 matadata including quality L2(FDI) Fast Delivery: Mean square slope, wind speed Processed from L1b L1b and L2 metadata, including quality figure L2(DM) Delayed Mode: A potential future data product generated from fitting of DDMs may allow recovery of directional information about wind and L1 and L2 metadata, including quality figure waves.

-directional information about wind and

-waves.

 Processed from L1b or L1b(SW)

-The L0, L1b, and L2(FD) output products are made available through the MERRByS catalogue and web service under the CC-BY-NC license from Section 4.
+The L0, L1b, and L2(FDI) output products are made available through the MERRByS catalogue and web service under the CC-BY-NC license from Section 4.